What Is Post-Weld Heat Treatment and Why Does It Matter?

 • Confirm uniform temperature stability across the section.

-Clear monitoring and exact records give you the freedom to prove control, repeat results, and preserve structural integrity without guesswork.
+When you manage the cooldown with discipline, you protect the weldment from distortion.
+Strong monitoring and exact records help you prove control, repeat results, and preserve structural integrity.

 PWHT Risks and Code Requirements

-When you skip or shorten PWHT, residual stresses can stay above design limits, especially in thick sections and high-stress service.
-That raises your exposure to hydrogen-induced cracking and stress corrosion cracking, both of which can trigger sudden failures in critical infrastructure.
+That raises exposure to hydrogen-induced cracking and stress corrosion cracking.
+Both can trigger sudden failures in critical infrastructure.

 Frequently Asked Questions